Are you damaging your eyes when you transcribe?

 When you transcribe, it can be easy to look at a computer monitor and avoid blinking for long periods of time.
 Staring causes eye strain and dryness.
 Because of this, try to blink often and keep your eyes lubricated.
 You can buy lubricating eye drops at your local store.
 Just be sure to check with your doctor first to see what is best for you.

-For additional help, review the “Consumer Guide to Eye Lubricants” at DryEyeZone.com.
+For additional help, learn more about dry eye care at DryEyeZone.com.
 You’ll want to know what you are putting in your eyes to avoid allergic reactions and any other potential discomforts.

 When you transcribe, create lighting conditions that work best for your eyes.
 Take some time to review your office environment.

 Does it seem too dark or light in the room?

 The lighting around you should not be too bright, and you should not see any bright light glare on the computer screen.
 In addition, it is suggested that you make sure that the computer monitor screen isn’t backed to a bright window or facing a bright window so the screen looks washed out (use a shade or drapes to control window brightness).

 Glare filters can also be purchased to put on your monitor.

 When you evaluate the lighting, also look at where your monitor is in relation to your body and head.
 The AOA recommends that you, “Sit a comfortable distance from the computer monitor where you can easily read all text with your head and torso in an upright posture and your back supported by your chair.
 Generally, the preferred viewing distance is between 20 and 28 inches from the eye to the front surface of the screen.”